-Bisnode complies with relevant industry standards and code of conducts.
-Bisnode also always use both internal and national Robinson lists to secure that anyone listed in these registers are not receiving unwanted marketing material by removing them from any customer lists sent out.
+Dun & Bradstreet complies with relevant industry standards and code of conducts.
+Dun & Bradstreet also always use both internal and national Robinson lists to secure that anyone listed in these registers are not receiving unwanted marketing material by removing them from any customer lists sent out.
 A Robinson list is a list of people who have stated that they do not want markering information.
 In many markets there are official Robinson lists available.

 Please view appendix 1 of this document for information on how we secure your data.

 We take great care securing that all processing of our data takes place within EU.

 In the few cases where we use ours outside EU we carefully evaluate the processor, making sure that all necessary safety measures are in place and we also always secure that we have the appropriate contractual terms in our agreements.
 For more information about technical measures, view appendix 1 of this document.

 Your information is stored within the system for in accordance with our retention policies.
 How long we keep the data depends on legal requirements and business needs defined for each set of data.
 When it is no longer required it is deleted from our systems.

 Dun & Bradstreet offers you access to the personal data we process.
 This means that the you may contact us and we will inform what personal data we have collected and processed and the purposes such data are used for.

 You have the right to have incorrect, incomplete, outdated, or unnecessary personal data we have stored about you corrected or completed by contacting us.
 In some cases when we use official data we might ask you to contact the authority directly to get your data corrected to secure it is done in the proper official manner necessary for those registers.

 Right to deletion and to restrict data processing

 You may also ask us to delete your personal data from our systems.
 We will comply with such request unless we have a legitimate ground to not delete the data.
 You have the right to restrict data processing for marketing purposes, for market research and profiling.